jfasch/FH-ENDLESS/Documentation/test-setup/index.rst

 	  --phase-shift-humidity pi/2 \
 	  --vertical-shift-humidity 80

-Note that a 10 millisecond sample intervall could be a bit too optimistic - it is a performance test for the application and connected components like MQTT and databases.
+Note that a 10 millisecond sample interval could be a bit too optimistic - it is a performance test for the application and connected components like MQTT and databases.